Research Assistant Expectations & Resources

 • RAs are expected to use three sites to manage their work:

-• Asana: this is where you will find out what tasks you’re expected to complete.
-Some have a due date (like recruitment calls) and some are expected to take longer (coding).
-RAs should check in on Asana at the beginning of every shift and make sure to mark completed tasks as finished.
-If needed, Asana tasks have a “Notes” field, where it is possible to tag lab staff in comments for any questions that arise.
+• ClickUp: this is where you will find out what tasks you’re expected to complete.
+Some have a due date (like recruitment shifts) and some are expected to take longer (coding).
+RAs should check in on ClickUp at the beginning of every shift and make sure to mark completed tasks as finished.
+If needed, ClickUp tasks have a “Notes” field, where it is possible to tag lab staff in comments for any questions that arise.

 • Gitbook: this is where you will find instructions for everything BLAB related.
 If you have a question, first search the Gitbook to see if you can find an answer there.
-Feel free to ask lab staff/graduate students questions after you’ve done some research on the Gitbook.
+If you snoop the gitbook and still cannot find the answer you are looking for, please feel free to ask lab staff/graduate students questions!

-• Slack: Where staff and grad students might send you a quick message of something to check on during your next shift, ask a question about an appointment you scheduled, etc.
+• Slack: this is one of our primary communication platform.
+Staff and grad students might send you a quick message of something to check on during your next shift, ask a question about an appointment you scheduled, etc. RAs should explicitly check Slack at the beginning and end of every shift + pop-on from time to time during your shift for any notifications.

 • When an RA is assigned to a lab visit, responsibilities include:

-• Meet parents in the parking lot with the pass at beginning of visit and walk them out after
+• If family is DRIVING: meet parents in the parking lot with the pass 10 minutes before the scheduled appointment as well as walk them out after their appointment

-• Answer the lab phone if it rings and you're working at a computer.
+• Answer the lab phone if it rings while you're working at a computer.

 • Schedule, reschedule, or redirect their call as appropriate